Fall 2020 Visiting Writers Series

 Wednesday, September 23: Kao Kalia Yang

 The Edelstein-Keller Writer in Residence for 2020-22, Yang is the author of The Latehomecomer: A Hmong Family Memoir and The Song Poet, both Minnesota Book Award recipients, as was her children’s book, A Map into the World.
 She is co-editor of the collection What God is Honored Here?
 Writings on Miscarriage and Infant Loss by and for Indigenous Women and Women of Color.
 This fall, Yang will publish Somewhere in the Unknown World, a collective memoir about refugee lives, and The Most Beautiful Thing, another book for children.
 Presented by the Edelstein-Keller Visiting Writer Series and Creative Writing.
 7 pm.
-Check back here for recording link.
+Watch the recording.

 Tuesday, September 29: Curtis Sittenfeld